$0 Tennessee Legal Withdrawal Blueprint — Your Complete Guide to Legally Withdrawing from School to Homeschool in Tennessee

 After Using the Blueprint, You'll Be Able To

-• Choose the right homeschool category for your family using the decision tree — based on your child's grade level, your educational background, and your tolerance for state oversight
+• Choose the right homeschool category using the decision tree — based on grade level, educational background, and tolerance for state oversight

 • Send a legally airtight withdrawal letter via certified mail tonight — using the correct template for your chosen category, with every required statutory citation included